-In conclusion, I think Peak is a great app that’s worth including in your money system.
+In conclusion, I think Peak is a great app that’s definitely worth including in your money system.
 I’d recommend using Peak for short-term savings goals where you want to create a new savings bucket quickly and easily on your phone.
 For longer-term goals, I’d recommend creating sub-savings accounts in a high-yield savings account (so things like a house fund or really large savings goals should go in a traditional high-yield savings account).

-The main reason to use Peak, however, is definitely the round-up feature.
+The main reason to use Peak, however, is for the round-up feature.
 Add Peak into your money system and round up all of your daily transactions.
 You’ll find that it’s an easy way to increase your savings without even noticing it.
 If you combine Peak with a free app like Dobot, you’ll have a nice microsaving system in place.
 You can check out Peak Money on their website.

 Update: Previously, Peak was only available on iOS, but it’s now available on iOS, Android, and can be accessed on your computer as well.